-- 1. Colloquium Attendance: Colloquium attendance be worth 4% of your grade.
+- 1. Colloquium Attendance: Colloquium attendance be worth 2% of your grade.
 You are required to attend 4 colloquia during the term.
 If your schedule does not permit colloquium attendance, I will provide an alternate assignment (typically writing a paper about a mathematics article). - 2.
-Homework: Homework write-ups will account for 28% of your final grade.
-You will be submitting your homework problems via LATEX, a mathematical typesetting program.
+Homework: Homework write-ups will account for 29% of your final grade.
+You will be submitting your homework problems via LATEX.
 Solutions are due one week after the problems are assigned.
-We will have class time to discuss some of them. - 3.
-Presentations: Presentations in class will be worth 28% of your grade, as well.
+Python worksheets are included in this component. - 3.
+Presentations: Presentations in class will be worth 29% of your grade, as well.
 I will post my evaluation form on our website so you can see what I'm looking for. - 4.
 Midterm: There will be one midterm worth 20% of your grade.
-It will have an in-class portion and a take-home portion.
-The expected date of the midterm is Thursday, March 10. - 5.
+It will have a written in-class portion and an oral portion.
+The expected date of the midterm is Thursday, March 12. - 5.
 Final: The final will be worth 20% of your grade, and it will be comprehensive.
-It is scheduled for Saturday, May 7, 2011, 2-5 PM.
+This will be an oral exam.

 Format for Submitting Problems: You will be using LATEX to typeset homework solutions.
 I will post a LATEX introduction on my website.
 For each problem, please include the section, problem number, and page number.
 You do not have to state the problem, but you are welcome to do so.
-Our course website has a LATEX template you are welcome (but not required) to use for this course.
+Our course website has a LATEX template for you to use for this course.